 Chemicals to look out for when buying hair dyes

 Some hair products are formulated with chemicals that can be too harsh on a sensitive scalp and even toxic to the user.
 Below are some common chemicals most hair dyes contain.

 - Para-phenylenediamine(PPD): PPD is a petrochemical that can be carcinogenic when used in high concentrations with other chemicals like Hydrogen Peroxide.
 Most permanent hair dyes contain PPD.

-- Hydrogen Peroxide: This is a bleaching agent used to lighten your natural hair colour.
-By bleaching your natural hair colour, your hair retains the new colour causing the dye to last longer.
+- Hydrogen Peroxide: This is a bleaching agent used to lighten your natural hair color.
+By bleaching your natural hair color, your hair retains the new color causing the dye to last longer.
 Hydrogen peroxide can strip your hair of its natural oils, leaving it dry and prone to breakage.